Sofía Aragón

-Sofía Montserrat Aragón Torres (born 13 February 1994) is a Mexican model, television presenter, author, and beauty pageant titleholder who was crowned Mexicana Universal 2019.
-She represented Mexico at the Miss Universe 2019 competition, where she placed as the second runner-up.
+Sofía Montserrat Aragón Torres (born 13 February 1994) is a Mexican beauty pageant titleholder who was crowned Mexicana Universal 2019.
+She represented Mexico at the Miss Universe 2019 competition, where she finished as second runner-up.

 Personal life

 Aragón was born on 13 February 1994 in Guadalajara, Jalisco.
-Aragón later lived in the city of Zapopan, located within the Guadalajara metropolitan area.

-In the past, Aragón struggled with depression and had contemplated suicide.
-She has since become an advocate for mental health awareness and suicide prevention, working with the organization Sonrisas Reales as a public speaker and writer.
+Aragón has said she contemplated suicide, and has become an advocate for mental health awareness and suicide prevention, working with the organization Sonrisas Reales as a public speaker and writer.

 Pageantry

-Aragón entered pageantry after competing to become the representative from Jalisco at the Miss Mexico Organization pageant in 2017.
-Lezly Díaz won, with Aragón as second runner up.

-A year later she competed for the title of Mexicana Universal Jalisco, aiming to represent her state at Mexicana Universal 2019.
-She was not selected and Dorothy Sutherland became the representative instead.
+In 2019 she competed for the title of Mexicana Universal Jalisco, aiming to represent her state at Mexicana Universal 2019.
+She was not selected and Dorothy Sutherland became the Mexican representative instead.
 After Sutherland came in breach of her contract for not appearing at required events, she was replaced by Aragón as Mexicana Universal Jalisco 2018.